blankmaker/hackernews-react-client/README.md

 * `npm run test`

 ### To do:
-* Better styling
+* Better styling... like hella better.
-* Deployment
-* Additions to the stories
+* Head over to the issues tab for more..